 The comments he wrote that sparked thought dealt with book blurbs:

 "I’d much rather have a blurb that reads....
-A good review often praises both the book and the author repeatedly, so that when an editor is selecting cover quotes, he has several options at hand."
+A good review often praises both the book and the author repeatedly, so that when an editor is selecting cover quotes, he has several options at hand."and

 "[The reviewer] writes... in short sentences that will easily fit on the cover of a book and capture’s the audience’s attention."